ianrae/play-sprig/README.md

 ### Relational Data
 When a model references another model, use a *sprig_id*.
 Sprig uses these during loading to resolve references.
+These are synthetic ids that only exist during the loading; they are not persisted to the database.

 #####User.json